 Setting Up Conda Environments

-Conda installations can be isolated to separate environments similarly to the way Pipenv might handle this.
+Conda installations can be isolated to separate environments similarly to how we would with Virtualenv.
+Unlike Virtualenv, however, Conda environments can be activated from anywhere (not just in the directory containing the environment).
 Create and activate a Conda env:

-$ conda create --name myenv python=3 $ source activate myenv
+$ conda create --name myenv python=3 $ conda activate myenv

 Congrats, you're now in an active Conda environment!